Reviews You Can Rely On

 Credit: Jediah Porter

-Fit is king, but there is one major non-fit-related comfort criteria we looked at.
+Fit is paramount to a good ski experience, but there is one major non-fit-related comfort criterion we looked at.
 For some boots to get lighter, materials in both shell and liner have gotten thinner.
 Thin shell materials offer better support when they fit closer to your foot.
 Any shell material offers better support when it is close to your foot, but thin shell materials need that performance bump more.
 In the end, some liners are thinner than others.
 For bony feet (and everyone's feet are bony), no matter how well you fit the boots, thin-liner boots are more prone to cause pressure points.

 Credit: Jediah Porter